CSublow/milestone-project-one/README.md

 In the wireframes for this project the navigation consisted of 8 links, rather than the 7 that were implemented.
 The reasons for this change are elaborated on in the **index.html** section below.

 ### Footer
 The footer is also consistent across all site pages.
-The footer consists of 4 links; Home, Facebook, Twitter and Youtube.
+The footer consists of 5 links; Home, Book Us, Facebook, Twitter and Youtube.
 The Home link takes the user back to index.html.
+The Book Us link takes the user to the Book Us page, this link serving as an additional call to action.
 The other links take the user to the corresponding social network, which opens in a new browser tab so as to prevent the user forgetting what page they have come from.

 ### index.html
 As per normal convention this page acts as the site's home page.
 Below the main navigation the user will encounter a large and eye catching hero slider based off Jssor's Bootstrap jQuery slider.
 The slider is responsive and also touch-enabled for the benefit of mobile and other touch-enabled devices.

 Below the Jssor slider the user will encounter a Bootstrap row with 2 columns.
 The left column contains the latest music release from The Monkees, with links to the album page and an external "Buy Now" link that takes the user to amazon.com.
 The right column contains latest news, allowing the user to navigate to the individual news articles, or go to news.html which contains a full list of news stories.
+All the news entries are dated, and these, along with all dates on the site are formatted using the <time> element.
+Where needed the appropriate datetime attribute is added to <time> to increase the machine-readability of the app's dates.

 Below the first Bootstrap row, the user encounters the History section which uses lorem ipsum to simulate a brief description of the band's history, along with embedded images of the individual band members as well as a group photo at the end of the section.
 This deviates from the original wireframes in that initially the History section would have had its own dedicated html page.
 The decision was made to integrate the History section onto index.html for three reasons: